civican/legisinfo/42-1/bills/C-25/bill_text.md

   **(1)** Section 83 of the Act is amended by adding the following after subsection (10):

     **(10.1)** If, at a meeting of persons who are entitled to elect or appoint directors of a distributing cooperative — other than in the case of a prescribed class of distributing cooperatives — at which an election of directors is required, there is only one candidate nominated for each position available on the board, each candidate is elected only if the number of votes cast in their favour represents a majority of the votes cast for and against them by those persons who are present in person or represented by proxy, unless the articles require a greater number of votes.

+    **(10.2)** Despite subsection (3) and paragraph 84(1)(b), if an incumbent director who was a candidate in an election held in accordance with subsection (10.1) was not elected during the election, the director may continue in office until the earlier of

+      the 90th day after the day of the election; and

+      the day on which their successor is appointed or elected.

   **(2)** Section 83 of the Act is amended by adding the following after subsection (11):